exyleio/exyleio/README.md

 ## Community

 All community interactions and announcements happen in our [discord server](https://discord.gg/synPSeuNFK).
-There, you can also get yourself the `Contributor` role to participate in development-related discussions.
+There, you can talk to other players or even participate in development-related discussions.

 ## Getting started